Quote of the Day

 offer to sell keywords in the address bar

-don't distinguish between actual search results and ads that appear in search results
+don't distinguish between actual search results and ads that appear in search

-guarantee ranking, but only on obscure, long keyword phrases you would get anyway
+guarantee ranking, but only on obscure, long keyword phrases you would get

 operates with multiple aliases or falsified WHOIS info